datacarpentry/image-processing/_episodes/02-image-basics.md

 > > 6.
 (128, 128, 128) represents a medium shade of gray.
 Note that the 24-bit
 > > 	RGB color model provides at least 254 shades of gray, rather than only
 > >	fifty.
+> >
+> > Note that the RGB color model may run contrary to your experience, especially
+> > if you have mixed primary colors of paint to create new colors.
+In the RGB
+> > model, the *lack of* any color is black, while the *maximum amount* of each
+> > of the primary colors is white.
+With physical paint, we might start with a
+> > white base, and then add differing amounts of other paints to produce a
+> > darker shade.
+> >
 > {: .solution}
 {: .challenge}